soundpaint/rp2040pio-docs/introduction.rst

 --------

-This is exactly, what the RP2040 PIO emulator does: It aims to mimick the behaviour of all of the two PIOs' state machines as precise as necessary to reproduce their logical functionality, such that PIO programs can be debugged in the emulator, thus making it feasible to develop programs for the PIO.
+This is exactly, what the RP2040 PIO emulator does: It aims to mimick the behaviour of all of the two PIOs' state machines (8 units altogether plus 8 FIFOs and some more glue logic) as precise as necessary to reproduce their logical functionality, such that PIO programs can be debugged in the emulator, thus making it feasible to develop programs for the PIO.